apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 21th, 2025: Apache Jackrabbit Oak 1.80.0 released
+Apache Jackrabbit Oak 1.80.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.
+NOTE: due to a release hickup, the actual version number is "1.80".

 #### April 8th, 2025: Apache Jackrabbit Oak 1.78.0 released
 Apache Jackrabbit Oak 1.78.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.